yingkaisha/keras-unet-collection/README.md

 * **Note**: Because of the changable hyper-parameter options, neural networks produced by this package may not be compatible with other pre-trained models of the same name.
 Training from scratch is recommended.

-* Jupyter notebooks are provided as [user guides](https://github.com/yingkaisha/keras-unet-collection/blob/main/user_guid.ipynb).
+* Jupyter notebooks are provided as [examples](https://github.com/yingkaisha/keras-unet-collection/tree/main/examples).

 * [Changelog](https://github.com/yingkaisha/keras-unet-collection/blob/main/CHANGELOG.md)